Painting the Soul of Yellowstone’s Wildlife

 So DG started over.
 All those years exploring different interests gave her the tools – anatomy, wildlife behavior, painting, and composition and lighting from photography—to forge a new path in painting and printmaking.
 “I had worked in the predominant culture my whole career, and I wanted to do something in my own culture…and I wanted a blue bear.
 Blue is the soul of the bear to me.
 I wanted a red buffalo.
 I wanted you to feel the power of it, the soul of it, I wanted to connect with it.”

 Today, DG’s work is collected on every continent on the planet, and has been exhibited in prestigious museums such as the Eiteljorg Museum of Indians and Western Art, the CM Russell Museum, and the Phippen Museum of Art.
 She’s been a guest American Indian artist in Grand Teton National Park for 21 years.
-Still, DG’s heart remains in Yellowstone, where she will be artist in residence at Yellowstone National Park Lodges for the first time this summer.
+Still, DG’s heart remains in Yellowstone, she is an artist in residence at Yellowstone National Park Lodges each summer and will be teaching workshops this winter.

-DG’s original paintings—including the exclusive Yellowstone National Park Lodges Blue Bear Collection—as well as prints, notecards, and limited edition collectibles will be available in the gift stores at each location.
+DG’s original paintings—including the exclusive Yellowstone National Park Lodges Blue Bear Collection—as well as prints, notecards, and limited edition collectibles, will be available in the gift stores at each location.
+New for 2020, you can also find DG’s blue bear and wolf artwork on face coverings.
+Want a peek into DG’s studios?
+Check out our Facebook live interview with DG on location at Big Medicine Art Studio, Gallery and Mercantile.